envytools/envytools/docs/hw/gpu.rst

 The GPU families
 ================

-The GPUs can roughly be grouped into 9 families: NV1, NV3, NV4, NV10,
-NV20, NV30, NV40, NV50, NVC0.
-This aligns with big revisions of PGRAPH, the
-drawing engine of the card.
+The GPUs can roughly be grouped into a dozen or so families: NV1, NV3/RIVA, NV4/TNT, Celsius, Kelvin, Rankine, Curie, Tesla, Fermi, Kepler, Maxwell.
+This aligns with big revisions of PGRAPH, the drawing engine of the card.
 While most functionality was introduced in sync with PGRAPH revisions, some other functionality [notably video decoding hardware] gets added in GPUs late in a GPU family and sometimes doesn't even get to the first GPU in the next GPU family.
 For example, NV11 expanded upon the previous NV15 chipset by adding dual-head support, while NV20 added new PGRAPH revision with shaders, but didn't have dual-head - the first GPU to feature both was NV25.

 Also note that a bigger GPU id doesn't always mean a newer card / card with more features: there were quite a few places where the numbering actually